What Is The Best Wheelchair For Travel? Lightweight Foldable Wheelchairs Ready To Go!

 • Armrests: Flip-up or removable armrests make transfers and transportation much easier.
 When in position, they should provide support and comfort.

 • Leg Rests: These are also supposed to provide comfort and support to the user.
-The primary thing to look for is leg rests that can swing away or be adjusted, since this influences the transferability of that wheelchair.
+The primary thing to look for is leg rests that can swing away or be adjusted since this influences the transferability of that wheelchair.

 The Best Travel Wheelchairs

-Without further adieu, it’s time to review 8 of the best travel wheelchairs.
-These reviews include both folding, lightweight power chairs and lightweight folding manual options too.
-Each one selected has a description you can read, plus a shortlist of the pros and cons of the model.
+Without further adieu, it’s time to review 7 of the best travel wheelchairs.
+These reviews include both folding, lightweight power chairs, and lightweight folding manual options.

-• One of the most portable wheelchairs on the planet
+One of the most portable wheelchairs on the planet

-• Quick release wheels pop-off to make it easier to lift
+Quick-release wheels pop off to make it easier to lift

-• Back folds down so that the chair is easier to load
+Back folds down so that the chair is easier to load

-• Includes 1″ back and seat cushion for comfort
+Includes 1″ back and seat cushion for comfort

-• Lifetime frame warranty
+Lifetime frame warranty

-• Sizing is limited so it won’t fit everyone
+Sizing is limited so it won’t fit everyone

-Key Stats: Seat Width: 18″ | Product Weight: 13.5 lbs (without wheels) | Weight Capacity: 220 lbs
+Seat Width: 18″ | Product Weight: 13.5 lbs (without wheels) | Weight Capacity: 220 lbs

-I am including this in the top of my list of travel wheelchairs because it is the lightest and easiest to transport standard wheelchair you will find.
 The total weight of the chair is 19 lbs if you leave the rear wheels on.
-But, if you pop them off with the quick release button, the weight does down to 13.5 lbs.
+But, if you pop them off with the quick-release button, the weight goes down to 13.5 lbs.
 Nearly anyone can handle loading that weight into the trunk of the car.

-It also folds down into a very small, easy to lift package that is only 28″ x 26″ x 6″.
+It also folds down into a very small, easy-to-lift package that is only 28″ x 26″ x 6″.
 So, it’s going to fit in even the smallest vehicles.
 You can even get an optional carry bag to make transportation even easier.

 But, there are other things to love about this chair too.
 First, you get a seat and back cushion that are an upgrade over standard wheelchair upholstery.
 Second, the wheel locks are more robust than many of the Featherweight wheelchair’s competitors.
-Finally, there are hand brakes on the back of the chair for the caregiver to use.

 The only drawback is the limited 18″ seat size and 220 lbs weight capacity.
-But, a heavier duty version is coming soon.
-Click here for a sneak peak!
+But, a heavier-duty version is coming soon.
+Click here for a sneak peak !

 Here is a quick video demonstration from Joseph, the designer of the chair.
 Take a look and then head over to 800wheelchair.com to learn more.